Key aspects of the Audit Committee:

 - advising the committee on matters in relation to the Instruments and Articles of Government and other associated regulations;

 - taking or overseeing the taking of minutes of the meetings.

 Whilst the responsibility of overseeing the membership of the Group’s committee structure rests with the Chairs’ Group, this committee, in line with the Audit Code of Practice reserves the right to maintain its independence in recommending the appointment of committee members in line with the needs of carrying its responsibilities as specified within these terms of reference.
 In order to ensure that committee members have recent, relevant experience in risk management, finance and audit and assurance the committee will review its membership at least annually to ensure that members have an appropriate mix of skills and experience to enable the committee to discharge its duties effectively.

 The Committee shall normally meet three times per year.

-The quorum for meetings of the committee shall be two members of the committee, both of whom must be members of the Corporation.
+The quorum for meetings of the committee shall be 40% of the membership.
+At least two members of the Board must be present.

 3. Access to Meetings